How to Import XML Data File into Excel (3 Quick Methods)

 Clicking the Import option from the Developer tab

-• After both the files are selected click Import.
+• With both files selected, click Import.

 Holding SHIFT key and selecting both the XML file and hitting Import